Skip to main content

 • TCP Port 9883 must be open inbound into the Peer Agent server and outbound from each node in the NetApp cluster.
 This allows the Peer Agent to receive FPolicy requests from the NetApp nodes.

 • TCP Port 443 must be open outbound from the Peer Agent server and inbound into the SVM's management LIF.
-This allows the Peer Agent to access ONTAP's API interface.
+This allows the Peer Agent to access ONTAP's REST API.

 • SMB-related ports must be open outbound from the Peer Agent server and inbound into the SVM's data LIF(s).
 This allows the Peer Agent to read and write data via SMB.